Seneca-CDOT/bigbluebutton/labs/docker/README.md

 ```

 #### Create a single master cluster with kubeadm + Flannel
-IMPORTANT: the `kubeadm init` command will generate a join command near the end of the output, make a note of that command as you'll need it to join nodes to your cluster later on
+IMPORTANT: the `kubeadm init` command will generate a join command towards the end of the output, make note of that command as you'll need it to join nodes to your cluster later on
 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 mkdir -p $HOME/.kube